4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 RECAP

-• Treatment modalities which ‘Improve Mortality’ in UGIB are:
+- Treatment modalities that ‘Improve Mortality’ in UGIB are:

-• PPIs: It does not improve mortality neither in undifferentiated UGIB nor in peptic ulcer bleeding.
+- PPIs: It does not improve mortality either in undifferentiated UGIB or in peptic ulcer bleeding.
 PPI treatment in peptic ulcer bleeding reduces rebleeding and surgical intervention rates.

-• PPIs drip has not been proven to be more beneficial than bolus.
+- PPIs drip have not been proven to be more beneficial than bolus.

-• Patients with cirrhosis and GIB are considered to have variceal bleeding until proven otherwise.
-When they develop hemorrhagic shock, their hemodynamic indices may not best fit to the typical hemorrhagic shock profile.
+- Patients with cirrhosis and GIB are considered to have variceal bleeding until proven otherwise.
+When they develop hemorrhagic shock, their hemodynamic indices may not best fit the typical hemorrhagic shock profile.
 This is due to their chronic vasodilation and volume overload state at their baseline.

-• In cirrhotic patient in shock state: Consider hemorrhagic shock, and septic shock.
+- In cirrhotic patients in shock state: Consider hemorrhagic shock and septic shock.

-• Over Resuscitation with fluid and blood products increase mortality and complications.
+- Overesuscitation with fluid and blood products increases mortality and complications.
 In hemodynamically stable patients transfuse to a hemoglobin >7 g/dL.

-• Efforts to correct INR in cirrhotic patients with FFP, or PCC is a wrong move.
+- Efforts to correct INR in cirrhotic patients with FFP or PCC are a wrong move.

-• Tagged RBC scan is essentially replaced by CT angiography in assessment of hematochezia.
+- Tagged RBC scan is essentially replaced by CT angiography in the assessment of hematochezia.

-• In patients with history of aortic repair or known AAA, always consider aortoenteric fistula if they present with GI bleeding (especially UGIB) or look
+- In patients with a history of aortic repair or known AAA, always consider aortoenteric fistula if they present with GI bleeding (especially UGIB) or look.

 Media